Meditation and Healing in Arizona

 Gratitude

-There are many variations, but essentially gratitude encourages you to take time out of your busy day to focus on all the gifts you have in your life.
+To explain it simply, gratitude encourages you to take time out of your busy day to focus on all the gifts you have in your life.
 It teaches you to appreciate the many things you may take for granted over the course of the day.
 By developing a gratitude practice, you develop a much healthier, fulfilling mindset where you actually enjoy everything in your life instead of wishing you had more or something else.

 Walking